marcelpetrick/DevNotes/BeenThereSeenThat/20230426_HackingMachineLearning_2023_04_Generative_AI_StableDiffusion_and_AutoGPT/README.md

 * ControlNet as additional instance as neural network structure to control diffusion models by adding extra conditions: noise style, positions, ..
 * in other models you have almost no control over the details, with ControlNet you can!

-* TPODO: got to huggingface.com/diffusers and try the stuff
+* TODO: got to huggingface.com/diffusers and try the stuff
 * stable diffusion web UI: by AUTOMATIC!!! .. try this as well
 * also check the other good prompts for good stable diffusion prompts

 ## final thoughts on the future of AI
-* although the models are promising, they are still limited and far for human output
+* although the models are promising, they are still limited and far from human output
 * limits to fine-tuning, training and running it on local devices
 * not all content types has similar outputs like for text or images, but for audio and video it is lagging a bit behind
 * but there are promising outlooks. fundamental shift in the concept of learning creativity for younger generations